 Students who have expressed an interest in STEM-related disciplines are eligible to participate in the initiative.

-Students who have expressed an interest in STEM-related careers or who have started a program of study related to the STEM sector are eligible to participate in the initiative.
+Students who have expressed an interest in STEM-related course, careers and/or who have started a program of study related to the STEM sector are eligible to participate in the initiative.

 Each student participant and parent or guardian shall sign an assurance that the student agrees to follow the school’s Code of Conduct during the initiative and all related initiative activities.